 Docu Special Edition features individual photographers.

-Images flick past in seconds, drowned in endless scrolling.
+Images flick past in seconds, lost in endless scrolling.

 Print has nearly disappeared.

-Our mission is to make print format accessible not only to established professionals, but also to people who don’t have years of experience or lots of followers.
+Our mission is to make this format accessible, not only to established professionals, but also to photographers:

 On June 25th, 2020, Docu Magazine Vol 1, issue 1 was released in Helsinki, Finland.